IRS & State Representation

-CATEGORIES of REPRESENTATION:
+CATEGORIES of EXAMINATIONS and REPRESENTATION:

 I offer comprehensive assistance in various tax controversy matters, including: